kantrix/adidas-sales-analysis/README.md

 ---

 ## **About Dataset**

-Conducted an in-depth data analysis of Adidas' sales performance using MS Power BI, creating interactive dashboards to track key metrics such as UnitSold, product performance, regional sales trends, and customer demographics.
-Identified actionable insights to enhance decision-making and drive business growth.
+This project focuses on analyzing Adidas' sales performance using MS Power BI, creating interactive dashboards to track key metrics such as UnitSold, product performance, regional sales trends, and customer demographics.
+The analysis provides actionable recommendations for improving operational efficiency and customer satisfaction.

 ---